jphmrst/PLC/src/plc/vfp/Logic.lagda.md

 -- Your code goes here
 ```

-## Existentials, Universals, and Negation
+## Existentials, universals, and negation

 Negation of an existential is isomorphic to the universal
 of a negation.
 Considering that existentials are generalised